tbemus/trv/README.md

 # Tony's Route View
 - The TRV (Tony's Route View) query script.
-- This is a bash script will show the AS path for a prefix from multiple routeview servers
+- This bash script will show the AS path for a prefix from multiple routeview servers
 - Version 2.8 - 5/28/2023
 - Written by Tony Bemus
 - Web Version available at: https://bemuswaf.bemushosting.com/